ssaengs/mcp-digitalocean/pkg/registry/networking/README.md

 - All resource identifiers (IDs, names, IPs) must be replaced with actual values in your queries.
 - All responses are returned in JSON format for easy parsing and integration.
 - For endpoints that require an ID, name, or IP, replace the placeholder with the appropriate value.
-- Use the tools to automate and manage all aspects of networking from domains and DNS to VPCs, firewalls, and advanced partner connectivity.
+- Use the tools to automate and manage all aspects of networking from domains and DNS to VPCs, firewalls, load balancers, and advanced partner connectivity.

 ---